SherylHohman/TylerMcGinnis-ReactFundamentals-github-battle/README.md

 the function returned from our api call (as `.then`) MUST BE BOUND to the `this`of the calling function.
   - otherwise `this.setstate` will be undefined

+##### Add PopularRepos stateless functional Component
+  - key uses repos.id
+  - Add PropTypes for PopularRepos
+  - Add `PopularRepos' Component to `Popular`'s  `render()` function

+  NOTE: there is now a problem: `repos` is undefined (null, actually), when the page loads.
+ >Warning: Failed prop type: The prop `repos` is marked as required in `<<anonymous>>`, but its value is `null`.
+>The above error occurred in one of your React components:
+>SCRIPT5009: 'repos' is undefined

+This is because ...